 Row ID Field Indicator metadata 1 Indicator code PSR 3 2 Indicator name The number of improved product/service cycles/chains 3 Measurement unit Cross-border circular economy chain/cycle 4 Type of indicator Programme Specific Result Indicator 5 Baseline 0 6 Milestone 2024 (as 31.12.24) 0 7 Target 2029 (as 31.12.29) 20 (1 project would improve most likely 1 chain and some will improve more than 1; 10-15 projects) 8 Priority P 2 Improved Central Baltic environment and resource use 9 Programme objective PO 3 Central Baltic joint circular economy solutions to reduce the use of virgin materials, reduce waste and increase the reuse of products 10 Definition and concepts Projects should target the improvement of the product/service chains which are in place on cross-border within Central Baltic programme area.
 The chain is improved if the following impact is achieved: - Reduced amounts of used virgin materials and/or - Amounts of decreased waste and/or - Amounts of reused products and materials.
 By 1 project 1 or all 3 components of the result indicator can be targeted For each targeted chain for understanding the improvement the baseline is determined by the start of the project activities.
 And the target is set for what should be achieved.
 If the set target is achieved, the chain is counted as "improved".
 The approach and methodology of the measuring the improvements will be obligatory part of the project's 1 st phase (after the project has started prior to the core implementation activities).
 The baseline and target for the improvement should be set numerically.
 11 Data collection Managing Authority monitoring system.
 Separate requests by Joint Secretariat.
 12 Time measurement 1 year (12 months) 13 Aggregation issues Different components of the potential improvements are not aggregated.
 If improvement is achieved in 1 or more components it is counted as "the improved chain" - numerically as 1.
 There can be more than 1 chain improved by 1 project.
 Improved chains by all projects are aggregated to single numeric value on programme level.
-14 Poporting projects are aggregated to single numeric value on programme level.
-Annually from 2nd full year of implementation and after the project ends (1 full 14 Reporting years after project ended).
-15 1 References 16 Corresponding Not applicable . • corporate 366 17 Notes 18 I. Examples
+14 Reporting Annually from 2nd full year of implementation and after the project ends (1 full years after project ended).
+15 · References 16 Corresponding corporate Not applicable 47 indicator 17 Notes 18 J Examples hes 8 · ·